Table of Contents

 To be able to better deliver to my readers the type of information they are looking for, I need to be able to analyze traffic to my website.
 For example, if I know which types of articles receive higher numbers of visitors, I can shift the focus of my work toward delivering more of that type of information to my readers.

-• How many users visited my website within a specified time frame.
+- How many users visited a website within a specified time frame

-• The number of users who are apparently accessing my site from a given country or city.
+- The number of users who are accessing a site from a given country or city

-• Where visitors are coming from, e.g., from clicking links in my email newsletters, links from social media, links from other websites referring to my content, links from internet search engine results, or directly accessing my site such as by typing the web address into the browser.
+- Where visitors are coming from, e.g., from clicking links in email newsletters, from social media, other websites, internet search engine results, paid advertisements, or direct access.

-• Which pages of my site receive the highest amounts of traffic
+- Which pages of a site receive the highest amounts of traffic.

 I only send my email newsletters to email address that have been specifically opted-in to receive them.
-I do not import email addresses otherwise obtained into my Active Campaign account.
+I do not import email addresses otherwise obtained into my system.
 I do not share or sell the personal information I obtain from subscribers to any third parties.
 I use this information strictly to provide the service being demanded, i.e., to deliver my newsletters to subscribers.

 Users can easily unsubscribe from my newsletters with a single click of an “unsubscribe” link contained in the footer of each of my newsletter emails.

 I can also associate the subscriber profile with other information provided to me by users.
-For example, if a subscriber buys one of my books from my site’s shop using their subscription email, provided that the same email was used for both purposes, my system can sync information about the transaction with their subscriber profile.
-This enables me to do things like making a book offer only to subscribers who haven’t already purchased it from me.
+For example, if a subscriber buys one of my books from my site’s shop using their subscription email, my system can sync information about the transaction with their subscriber profile.
+This enables me to do things like making a book offer only to subscribers who haven’t already purchased the book from me.

-The links that I place in my email newsletters are each converted into tracking links by Active Campaign.
-These are intermediary links between the newsletter email and the target webpage that enable me to acquire data on subscriber engagement, such as estimated proportions of subscribers who open a newsletter email or who click on a link in the email.
+The links that I place in my email newsletters may be tracking links enabling me to acquire data on subscriber engagement, such as estimated proportions of subscribers who open a newsletter email or who click on a link in the email.
+This is important for me to know what types of information my subscribers are most interested in.

 WordPress

 I sell items like my books directly to readers through a shop on my website that is powered by WooCommerce, which is a popular ecommerce plugin for WordPress.
-WooCommerce utilizes the WordPress user account functionality to enable users to create a customer account.
+WooCommerce utilizes the WordPress user account functionality to enable users to create a site account so customers can log in to do thongs like view order history, access download links for digital products, or manage billing and shipping addresses.

 To learn more about Stripe’s privacy policy, click here: